zycxfyh/frys/docs/modules/presentation-layer.md

     const { current_password, new_password } = req.body;

     if (!current_password || !new_password) {
+      return this.badRequest(
+        res,
-      return this.badRequest(res, 'Both current and new passwords are required');
+        'Both current and new passwords are required', );
     }

     if (new_password.length < 8) {